open-sdg/open-sdg/docs/site-configuration-forms.md

 If you are ready to test your changes, merge your feature branch to the "develop" branch and you can view them on your staging site to check they look as expected and you are happy with them.

 If you are not happy, go back to the configuration forms and alter/change back following the same steps.
-Once happy with the changes in the staging site, make sure to merge "develop" to "master" to see these changes on your live site.
+Once happy with the changes on the staging site, make sure to merge "develop" to "master" to see these changes on your production site.